arsyad29/E-Commerce_CarWebsite_Scraper/README.md

 - Count of seats
 - Price<br>

-you can filter based on the website too, Happy Scraping!!!
+You can filter based on the website too (Just input the number while running this program), Happy Scraping!!!

 Steps to run
 - Setup for Virtual Environment in cmd